frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 I have a userspace implementation of combos called "[comboroll](docs/comborolls.md)" to avoid timing issues with QMK's overlapping combos.
 See `combo_defs.h` for combo definitions and `comboroll.h/c` for the implementation.

+#### Custom shift keys

+I generalized the notion of having a non-standard character output on shift so that any unshifted/shifted pair can be defined with a macro.
+See `shift_defs.h` for definitions and `keymap.c` for the implementation.

 #### Custom edit modifiers

 This is platform independent shortcuts taken to the max.
 I can never reliably remember which modifiers do what to the arrow keys on which platform so I've defined a set of custom modifiers.
-See the EDIT layer below.
+See the EDIT layer below and `custom_edit.h/c` for the implementation.

 #### Custom layer switching